tannineo/cs7ns1-scalable-project/README.md

 So we (operators of simulations) can do changes during runtime on:

 - a switch to turn on / off the sensor
-  - also a heart beat (though we do not have to do it in a simulator)
 - the power value
 - the 'positions'(a set of coodinates)
 - a switch of 'start sending important data'